bradcypert/sandalwood/content/blog/upper-and-lower-bounds-in-scala.md

 ```

 The use cases for Type Bounds can become pretty complex and I’ve found that a lot of fantastic libraries seems to implement them quite elegantly.
-Personally, I feel like they’re not necessary for the language to have, but since they do exist I tend to use them a lot.
+Personally, I feel like they’re not necessary for the language to have, but since they do exist I find myself tending to use them.
 They make abstractions much more simple than without.
 Do you use type bounds in your Scala application?
 Why or why not?